Pipeline Manager

 ./build server-app -h

-In this scenario, the backend server is expected to serve the Pipeline Manager content.
-To do that, in the root directory run:
+In this scenario, the back-end server is expected to serve the content for Pipeline Manager.
+To do that, run the following in the root directory:

 ./run